 Stockade, winners of the People’s Choice award in 2017, might be a shot again here.
 They’re using Cryo-Hops, a product that concentrates hop goodness, in a sweet hazy milkshake IPA with strawberries to boot.
 Sounds like a winner.

 The refreshing pineapple and coconut combo matched with with juicy hops and served on nitro for extra creaminess hits all the marks for a rocking milkshake IPA.

 While the festival beers get the attention, there’s also set to be a ton of top beers available from the brewer stands at the event.
 Local brewers were given first crack to book stands in the Dan Murphy’s Marketplace, so there’s a good mix of local brewers and national ones.
-Check out the Brisbane Event Map for full details.
+Check out the Brisbane Event Map for full details or download the app.